railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 ------------------------

-To set up a system for these examples, create a new database with demonstration data in it, and select the :guilabel:`Extended` interface when you log in as the *admin* user.
+To set up a system for these examples, create a new database with demonstration data in it, and give all possible access rights to login user.
 You can enter your own company details when asked, or just use the default if you want.

 .. index::
    single: module; purchase

-Then, using the Configuration Wizard, select :guilabel:`Purchase Management` in the :guilabel:`Install Applications` section to install the :mod:`purchase` module, which also installs several other modules as dependencies.
+Then, from Setting menu, install the :mod:`purchase` module, which also installs several other modules as dependencies.
 Continue the remainder of this chapter logged in as the *admin* user.

 Price Request from the Supplier
 -------------------------------

-To enter data for a new supplier price request (i.e. request for quotation), use the menu :menuselection:`Purchases --> Purchase Management -->
-Request for Quotation`.
-When you click :guilabel:`New`, OpenERP opens a blank request for quotation form that you use for requesting prices from a supplier.
+To enter data for a new supplier price request (i.e. request for quotation), use the menu :menuselection:`Purchases --> Purchase --> Quotations`.
+When you click :guilabel:`Create`, OpenERP opens a blank quotation form that you use for requesting prices from a supplier.
 This is shown in the figure :ref:`fig-pfrm`.
 If the price request came from an automatic procurement created by OpenERP, you will find a reference to the document that generated the request in the :guilabel:`Origin` field.

 .. _fig-pfrm: